Adult ADHD Self-Report Scale

 • Mood swings

-• Has problems with thought and item organization
+• Thought and item organization

-• Problems planning ahead
+• Planning ahead

-• Poor time management skills
+• Time management skills

 • Loses items with regularity

-• Make decisions emotionally
+• Makes emotional decisions

 • Talk excessively